ARM-software/bob-build/docs/project_setup.md

 `SRCDIR` must be set to the directory under which all source files can be found.
 At the moment, this must be an absolute path.
-Bob will not modify this directory except to create an Android.mk (for Android), or if a script executed by the build definitions creates something in this directory.
+Bob will not modify this directory except to create an Android.bp (for Android), or if a script executed by the build definitions creates something in this directory.